 Robert Boresta is an accomplished and practical securities regulatory attorney with extensive international experience counseling participants in global financial markets on complex securities laws and regulations.
 He has comprehensive knowledge of financial services regulation and compliance matters and the rules and regulations for broker-dealers, investment advisors, credit-rating agencies and other regulated market participants.

-Mr. Boresta’s experience includes advising financial institutions on broker-dealer and investment adviser matters arising under federal and state securities laws and FINRA and other self-regulatory organization rules, including supervisory and compliance policies and procedures, business expansions, regulatory inquiries, examinations and investigations, internal compliance reviews, financial and operational matters, disclosure issues, and new product development.
+Mr. Boresta’s experience includes advising broker-dealers on matters arising under federal and state securities laws and FINRA and other self-regulatory organization rules, including cross-border transactions under SEC Rules 15a-6, 144A and Regulation S, FINRA New Membership and Continuing Membership Applications, supervisory and compliance policies and procedures, business expansions, regulatory inquiries, examinations and investigations, internal compliance reviews, financial and operational matters, disclosure issues, and new product development.
 He also regularly advises managers of private funds on compliance with securities and commodities laws and rules applicable to investment advisers.
-His experience includes advising clients with the structuring, formation, and licensing of securities firms with the SEC, SROs and state ...
+His experience includes advising clients with mer...

 - Corporate Experience

 S&P Global, Vice President and Associate General Counsel, Global Regulatory Affairs

 - Global Regulation of Credit Rating Agencies • Broker-dealer regulation • Investment Adviser regulation

 - Strategic Negotiations • Policy Development • Form NRSRO • FINRA Matters • Form ADV

 - Strategic Planning • Cross-Functional Leadership • Compliance • Privacy and Data Security – Certified Information Privacy Professional/Europe (CIPP/E)